Jiaquan-Research/DynaAlign/README.md

 This law is treated as an engineering boundary condition, not a philosophical or ethical claim.

 ---
-Only two experiments are presented, intentionally chosen to isolate orthogonal failure mechanisms
-rather than exhaustively enumerate behaviors.

 ## Minimal Mechanism Demonstrations

-All experiments below share the same core dynamics
-and differ **only** in policy or governance structure.
+The following two experiments are intentionally chosen to isolate orthogonal failure mechanisms rather than exhaustively enumerate behaviors.
+Both share the same core dynamics and differ only in policy or governance structure.

 ---